Jump to content

 Silk & Sustainability

 Silk is a natural fiber often highlighted for its unique properties.
-It is produced from silk threads spun by silkworms, which feed on mulberry leaves.
-The material is known for its sheen, strength, and long lifespan – and because it is an animal fiber, it naturally decomposes over time under the right conditions.
+It is made from silk threads produced by silkworms that feed on mulberry leaves.
+The material is known for its shine, strength, and long lifespan – and because it is an animal fiber, it naturally decomposes over time under the right conditions.

 Efficient use of resources